StevellM/Oscar.jl/experimental/QuadFormAndIsom/docs/src/latwithisom.md

 is_hermitian(::Dict)
 ```

-## Hermitian structure and trace equivalence
+## Hermitian structures and trace equivalence

 As mentioned in the previous section, to a lattice with isometry $Lf := (L, f)$
 such that the minimal polynomial of $f$ is irreducible, one can associate a